SAP-samples/teched2022-DA280/exercises/1_DataMarketplace/README.md

 3. One last action: Let us deploy the Analytical Dataset.

-You have now successfully created a conumsable view in SAP Data Warehouse Cloud.
+You have now successfully created a consumable view in SAP Data Warehouse Cloud.
 Let us now navigate to SAP Analytics Cloud and continue with - [Exercise 2 - Connect to DWC](/exercises/2_Connect_to_DWC/)